git/git.github.io/rev_news/drafts/edition-105.md

 * Is there something you feel could be done to ease the life of translators?

-  The terminology glossary of Git is much larger than 7 years ago and we (the translators) should actually update git://repo.or.cz/git-gui.git::po/glossary and merge it in Git.
+  The terminology glossary of Git is much larger than 7 years ago, and we (the translators) should actually update `git://repo.or.cz/git-gui.git::po/glossary` and merge it in Git.

 * What is your advice for people who want to start Git development?